MileHacker Logo

 Budget: $40 - $80.
 Best for solo travelers, backpackers, extreme budget.

-• Social atmosphere, shared kitchen access, lowest cost.
+• Social atmosphere, shared use of a kitchen, lowest cost.

 • Hostelworld for options.